 Artisanal and small-scale gold mining is a vital source of income, but it is also very dangerous because miners use toxic mercury to separate gold from ore.
 Mercury is a shiny liquid metal that attacks the nervous system.
 Exposure can cause lifelong disability and is particularly harmful to children.
 Most consumers don't know where the gold in their products comes from or how it's extracted.

+For those looking for an alternative, investing in a Best Gold IRA Account is a great way to ensure that your gold investments are responsibly sourced.
 Gold mining is one of the most destructive industries in the world.
 It can displace communities, contaminate drinking water, harm workers and destroy pristine environments.
 It contaminates water and land with mercury and cyanide, endangering the health of people and ecosystems.
 Producing gold just for one wedding ring generates 20 tons of waste.